 MBA application deadlines

 Many business schools have several rounds of deadlines for admissions throughout the year.
 Students typically apply during the fall, winter or spring and receive an admissions decision within two to three months.
-For the 2022-23 school year, many top MBA programs have deadlines in September 2021, January 2022 and April 2022.
+For the 2022-23 school year, many top MBA programs have their deadlines in September 2021, January 2022 and April 2022.

 What are the application requirements for an MBA?